These visa types give you the same Elterngeld rights as German citizens:

 Tip: Apply anyway if you think you might qualify.
 The worst that can happen is they say no. There's no penalty for applying, and you might be surprised.

 Yes, but it depends on the type.
-You're eligible if your Aufenthaltserlaubnis permits work AND you're either currently employed, on Elternzeit, or receiving unemployment benefits.
+You're eligible if your Aufenthaltserlaubnis permits work — this includes family reunification visas (§29/§30 AufenthG) and marriage/spouse visas, which are fully eligible.
 Pure student visas (§16b) only qualify if you work or have worked alongside your studies.

 Yes!
 The Niederlassungserlaubnis (§9 AufenthG) is a permanent residence permit and fully qualifies for Elterngeld.
 You don't need to meet additional employment conditions – the normal Elterngeld requirements are sufficient.